-- The school is set out across two floors with classrooms situated on the ground floor. - o Two stairways and a lift provide access to the first floor. - There are two designated parking spaces for Blue Badge Holders. - Weston Mill accessibility information is available in the Trust's Health and Safety Policy https://www.westonmill.plymouth.sch.uk/web/important_policies/939
+- The school is set out across two floors with classrooms situated on the ground floor. - o Two stairways and a lift provide access to the first floor. - o Ramps into main entrance - o There are two designated parking spaces for Blue Badge Holders. - Weston Mill accessibility plan is available at: Weston Mill Community Primary Academy Important Policies